Elvi Gray-Jackson

-Elvira Gray-Jackson (born April 8, 1953) is an American politician who served as a Democratic member of the Alaska Senate for the G district.
+Elvira Gray-Jackson (born April 8, 1953) is an American politician who served as a Democratic member of the Alaska Senate for the G district, representing Midtown Anchorage.
 She previously served in the Anchorage Assembly from 2008 to 2017.

 Career

 Gray-Jackson won the general election on November 6, 2018.
 She secured sixty percent of the vote while her closest rival, Republican Jim Crawford, secured forty percent.